Your 1st Step to Higher Education™

 Do you know where and what specifically you would like to study?
 Is it in Asia, Canada and the US, Europe or another region?
 Is it a general management degree you need, or are you specifically interested in, say, finance?
 If you are undecided about where and what, that is fine, but your strategy needs to be crafted accordingly.

 If you know you would like to study in a well-regarded program, admissions is a very complex process.
-If you have not already taken the GMAT, begin studying now.
+If you have not already taken the GMAT test, begin studying now.
 It’s not that easy to obtain a competitive score, and many professionals spend 1-3 months preparing for each round of the exam.
 Most take the exam 1-3 times until they obtain a satisfactory score.
 Can you prepare for the GMAT on your own with test preparation materials or will you need coaching?
 My advice to you would be to get moving on that really fast.

 If you are from a non-English speaking country and your degree was not taught in English, you may need to take the TOEFL or IELTS exams.
 If you’re English is quite good for speaking, listening, reading, and writing, then you may only need a day’s worth of preparation.
 At minimum, you need to understand the test structures and what the test-makers are looking for.
 If, however, you know that your English needs some work, you’ll need to invest time (and perhaps money) into upgrading your skills.
 Languages take weeks and months, even years to learn, so don’t wait until the last minute to begin your studies!